zzskm/Generics-vs-C5-on-Unity3d/README.txt

-A set of simple tests to compare the relative performance of HashSet<T>, List<T> and Dictionary<TKey, TValue>.
+A set of simple tests to compare the relative performance of Generics vs C5.

 The tests cover the simple Add, Remove, and contains test for both value and reference types.